-The Textbook Rental System is part of the Bookstore.
-Lake Land College is among the few colleges and universities across the United States that have a textbook rental system.
-It is estimated that students save an average of \$1,400 a year using the textbook rental system.
-All students are required to pay the service fee (see How to Pay for College chapter of this catalog) which includes the purchase and management of textbooks for the textbook rental system.
+The Rental System is part of the Bookstore.
+Lake Land College is among the few colleges and universities across the United States that have a rental system for course materials and textbooks.
+It is estimated that students save an average of \$1,400 a year using the rental system.
+All students are required to pay the service fee (see How to Pay for College chapter of this catalog) which includes the purchase and management of course materials for the rental system.

-Textbooks are issued by the bookstore, subject to the following:
+Course materials are issued by the bookstore, subject to the following:

 - Programs with special academic or student needs may require that textbooks be purchased by the student. - 2.
 Consumable items will be purchased by the student. - 3.
 All rented items must be returned to the college by the close of hours on the fifth college business day after the last day of final exams.
 Beginning on the sixth day, students will be charged new retail price of unreturned rentals. - Students will be charged new retail price for defaced or damaged books. - 5.
-Students with unreturned textbooks will be restricted from receiving transcripts, restricted from renting textbooks and restricted from any further registration activity until all fines are paid.
+Students with unreturned course materials will be restricted from receiving transcripts, restricted from renting items and restricted from any further registration activity until all fines are paid.